 Grassington Bunkbarn for groups, is within a km of the route in Grassington and in nearby Kilnsey, Skirfare Barn (also for groups), is about 2km off the route.
 Kettlewell Hostel is right on the route in Kettlewell and welcomes individual walkers and groups.

-Further along the route is Gauber Bunkbarn, just over 1 mile from the Dales Way track at Gearstones.
-Gauber Bunk Barn has fully made up comfy beds, a drying room and welcomes individual walkers and groups.
+Further along the route is Gauber Bunk Barn, just over 1 mile from the Dales Way track at Gearstones.
+Gauber Bunk Barn has a drying room and welcomes individual walkers and groups.
 They have found that long distance walking guests travel light and look forward to a quiet night relaxing in the bunk barn.
-So they offer a grocery service for guests, where you can request items a few days prior to arrival and find them at the barn waiting for you.
+So duvets and towels can be hired and they offer a grocery service for guests, where you can request items a few days prior to arrival and find them at the barn waiting for you.
 The barn has self catering facilities ready to for you to prepare a meal and lunch for the following day.
-Gauber bunk barn are also hoping to provide home cooked meals in the near future.
+A self service breakfast basket is also available for a small additional fee.

 Broadrake Barn, 4km off route welcomes individual walkers and groups.